IceCodedCoffee/asp.net-mvc5-playground/[16] AdvancedRouting/AdvancedRouting/App_Data/ReadmePractice.txt

 	-> Rightclick Project / Add / New Scaffolded Item / MVC / MVC 5 Area

 14. Resolve the ambiguous controller issue and prioritize the controller from the main application.

+15. Define a route for the CustomerController using Attribute routing.